-The new standard will require recognition on the balance sheet of a right to use an asset and the associated liability for all leases in excess of 12 months.
+IFRS 16 is a new accounting standard for lease transactions for lessees.
+This will require recognition on the balance sheet of a right to use an asset and the associated liability for all leases in excess of 12 months.
 The current distinction between finance leases (which are recognised on balance sheet) and operating leases (which are not) will be lost.
 Right of use assets will be valued at current value and treated like other operational assets.
-Low value items below £10k will be exempt (subject to these not being material in aggregate), and a cost basis will be used where this is a reasonable approximation of current value.

 The effects of the standard will be on the balance sheet (more assets and liabilities); through SDOPS (depreciation and interest charges for all assets previously classed as operating leases); and presentationally on the cash flow (with less in operating costs, and more in financing costs).
 There will also be more extensive disclosure requirements.
 The extent of these effects depends on the number of leased assets affected by the new standard.
-It is not anticipated that any effects will be significant.
-The value of Right of Use assets brought onto the balance sheet is estimated at this stage to be less than £2m and associated depreciation is likely to be less than £0.3m p.a.
+It is not anticipated at this stage that any effects will be significant.